 - To reduce sodium, use Mrs. Dash instead of salt

-- Make this even creamier by adding 1/4 cup vegan sour cream or plain vegan yogurt
+- You can Make your vegan mashed potatoes even creamier by adding 1/4 cup vegan sour cream or plain vegan yogurt

 How to Make Vegan Mashed Potatoes

-Is it possible to make mashed potatoes dairy-free?
-Absolutely!
+Wondering how to make mashed potatoes without milk?
+It may seem difficult, but it’s not!
 All you have to do is wash 6 red potatoes and chop into small cubes.
 Place in a pot with water and bring to a boil.
 Continue boiling until the potatoes are tender.
 Insert a fork into the potatoes to test them.

 Peel 2 – 3 cloves of garlic and chop.
 Place this in the bowl you’ll transfer the cooked potatoes to.